 At a glance

-A cross-channel alert that catches Pinterest Shopping Pins still actively serving and spending on products that are out of stock in your commerce platform.
+A cross-platform alert that catches Pinterest Shopping Pins still actively serving and spending on products that are out of stock in your commerce platform.
 On Pinterest Shopping, the Pin IS the SKU: each product in your catalogue becomes a shoppable Pin.
 When that product sells out, the Pin can keep serving to Pinners, taking clicks and spend, while the destination page shows sold out.
 Every penny on those Pins is unrecoverable waste, and worse, the Pinner has a dead-end experience.
 This card joins Pinterest’s active Shopping Pins to live inventory from your commerce connector so you can pause or recover the spend immediately.

 Calculation